Today’s Wonder of the Day was inspired by Lucyia. Lucyia Wonders, “Is it scary to start high school?” Thanks for WONDERing with us, Lucyia!

 There's a bit of argument about where this term comes from.
 Some believe it comes from the Greek words meaning “wise" and “foolish."
 Thus, sophomores are “wise fools" because they've gained some wisdom through their first year but are still foolish compared to juniors and seniors.

-A “sophomore slump” happens when someone’s second attempt at something doesn’t live up to the expectations set by their first efforts.
-For example, a musical group who has a fantastic first album will have high expectations for their next release.
-Often, that release doesn’t live up to those expectations, resulting in disappointment.
-The “sophomore slump” is sometimes referred to as the “sophomore jinx,” too.
+A “sophomore slump" happens when someone's second attempt at something doesn't live up to the expectations set by their first efforts.
+For example, a musical group who has a fantastic first album will have high expectations for its next release.